MatthewF1081/ST10467732_WEDE_POE_PART1/README.md

 Description
 --
 Alu-cab is a company that creates a house on wheels, what I mean about this is that it is a camping company that allows for you to have everything that you need to go camping all conveniently packed in the back of your car.
 Alu-Cab creates a home away from home by how the build the tents to go on the top of your car.
 The mission of this is to create a website that allows for all users to have the ease of using this website when they come to have a look at what alu-cab is about and how products they have to offer the user.
- Description
 The website for Alu-cab is allowing for potential customers to view our product and be able to see what the company is all about

+Fetures and objectives